 The staff then utilizes video in post-match review sessions to talk through each objective with the team and individual players.
 “I’ve already got an idea, subjectively, what we’ve done, but then it’s about linking how I think we’ve done to how we’ve actually done [with video],” said Benson.

-Setting objective measurements for success with your players can allow them to focus on specific development metrics that you, as their teacher, help them progress through.
+Setting objective measurements for success with your players can help them to focus on specific development metrics that you, as their teacher, can use to track their progress.

 The process of communicating feedback directly to your players should be seamless and efficient.
 As the above example with Sparsholt demonstrates, when you can effectively communicate feedback to your players in an efficient manner, it enhances the process overall.

 “In terms of a tool for developing players, there’s no better tool,” said Matthew Taylor, former first-team manager at Hartpury College and current U23 coach at Exeter City.
 “You go into training sessions and game situations where it’s hectic.
 Lads are affected by what’s going on around them.
 In a classroom, they can just see it on the screen and see the actual movements or what they with the ball from a possessional sense.

 “It’s a great learning tool for the young players to develop their knowledge of the game.”